 Dai Due's fried chicken sandwich is no joke.
 With crispy, double dredged and fried chicken breast, chile morita mayonnaise and pickled watermelon on a bun toasted in ghee, this chicken sandwich will have you thinking "dang," as you devour the entire thing.
-Don't let the overwhelming uncertainty of flavors make you think this chicken sandwich isn't a winner, because one bite will not be enough and the delicious crispness of the chicken coincides perfectly with everything else.
+Don't let the overwhelming uncertainty of flavors make you think this chicken sandwich isn't a winner, because the delicious crispness of the chicken coincides perfectly with everything else.

 Lucy's Fried Chicken, multiple locations

 The Chicken Sandwich at Lucy's Fried Chicken (Isabella Lopes)

 As we previously stated, there's nothing wrong with tradition if it's perfectly executed.
 Since Lucy's Fried Chicken is known for its fried chicken, it's no surprise their chicken sandwich, made simply with lettuce, onion, tomato and mayo, is a delicious bite of crispy tradition.
 If you're wanting to opt for something healthier, try their grilled chicken sandwich.
 If you're wanting to opt for something less healthy, yet equally as tasty, add cheese.

 Bird Bird Biscuit, 2701 Manor Road

 The Queen Beak at Bird Bird Biscuit (Isabella Lopes)